luismunozheinen/optimize-ode/Starting Help.md

 Files `setup_*` are modules, no need to run them!
 They will be imported into `optimize_ode`

-`optimize_ode` is the main file to run.
-Make sure you first install all required packages listed in the first line Subsequent code sets up the differential equation to solve and therefore:
+`optimize_ode` is the main file to run for models 1 and 2.
+Make sure you first install all required packages listed in the first line
+**Update**
+Run `optimize_ode2` as a main code to make use of model 3.

+Subsequent code sets up the differential equation to solve and therefore:

  1. Loads the Initial Conditions